 Evenings: Monday-Friday - 4:00 PM to 10:00 PM OR 6:00 pm to 10:00 pm

 You may think that an FBA education is out of your reach, but this is not the case!
 There are plenty of options, Financial Aid is available for those who qualify.
 Don’t miss out on them.

-15 years, Florida Barber Academy has stood amongst the barber schools in Florida.
+For over 15 years, Florida Barber Academy has stood amongst the barber schools in Florida.
 Our goal is to provide future licensed professionals with a positive environment where creativity is fostered and students are allowed to grow into becoming well rounded professionals within the beauty industry.

 Copyright 2021 © Florida Barber Academy | Handcrafted by 5/12 Studio.
 All rights reserved

 Plantation, FL 33317

 (Located at the Westgate Plaza.
 NW corner of 441 and Broward blvd)

 (954) 791-1792 Main